 – “Google offers a list of the best food places to a mobile phone user after it receives a photo”

 Bill: Like the Text Link Brokers one, and the map from sending a photo.

 Bill: The company reorganizes a couple of times, Yahoo search gets a lot better fast, the company acquires AOL.

-Bill: Yahoo! has been criticised a lot lately for reorganizing every three or four months.
-I thought it might be funny to predict that they will again, at least three or four times, especially after the peanut butter memo.
+Bill: Yahoo! has been criticized a lot lately for reorganizing every three or four months.
+I thought it might be fun to predict that they will again, at least three or four times, especially after the peanut butter memo.

 There are a lot of people who would do local PPC – geographically based stuff – if given the chance, and if the benefits were clearly explained to them in an easy to follow manner.
 I don’t know if Yahoo can do that.

 Yuri: Ah, I was not following the Yahoo news.
 Then they are bound to reorganize at least three times the next year 🙂 Good prediction.

 Yes, I know people use Yahoo, but not as extensively as AdWords.
 I hope (or think) Yahoo should do something about it.